sbchapin/quickstart-scala-sbt-native-image.g8/src/main/g8/README.md

 - OSX without Docker: If you intend to build this project to a binary on your machine rather than build it within Docker...
     - Install [GraalVM CE](https://www.graalvm.org/docs/getting-started/) - or better yet - [install jabba](https://github.com/shyiko/jabba#installation) Java Version Manager to [install GraalVM](https://github.com/shyiko/jabba#usage)
     - Install [native-image](https://www.graalvm.org/docs/reference-manual/native-image/) via `gu install native-image`
-    - [Remove this line](https://github.com/sbchapin/quickstart-scala-sbt-native-image.g8/blob/master/src/main/g8/build.sbt#L20) if you are on OSX (linux environments with `libc` can leave it in)

 ## Become an Olympic gymnast before you crawl: ##